dsh2dsh/zrepl/README.md

     soon as it'll be safe.
 It interrupts any operation, except replication steps.
 The daemon will wait for all replication steps completed and exit.

+  * Added a configuration of file permissions for control socket.
+Example:

+    ``` yaml
+    global:
+      control:
+        # sockpath: "/var/run/zrepl/control"
+        sockmode: 0o660             # write perm for group
+    ```

+    This configuration allows using of `zrepl status` for the group.

   * Small cosmetic changes

 ## User Documentation